Co-Education at King’s House School

 How will girls be supported when choosing a senior school?

 King’s House will provide the same excellent advice and care for girls as our boys currently receive when choosing a senior school.
 Historically, most girls transition to senior school aged 11, and we anticipate that this will also be the case at King’s House.
 We will support them in this transition as we do with our current boys, starting at the future schools evening in Year 4.
+Helen Lowe will be assisting in this area of the move, helping to build relationships with girls’ senior schools.

 We already enjoy good relationships with the wide range of co-ed schools our boys move on to at 11 and 13, including KCS, Ibstock Place, Harrodian, Emanuel and Kingston Grammar School.
 Over the next few years, we will be improving our relationships with girls’ schools.
 We anticipate that these London day schools may include, amongst others, Putney High School, Surbiton High School, LEH, St Paul’s Girls’ School, Wimbledon High School and Godolphin and Latymer.